naumanumer/BASC-console/README.md

 * jquery
 NOTE: all te denpendencies are provided with code itself.

-## API references
+## Initializing

-Initialize the console using:
+Initialize the console in your own html code:
 ```javascript
 var bconsoleElement = document.getElementById('ELEMENT_ID_HERE');
 var bconsole = new BASIC_console(bconsoleElement, 80);